TIBCOSoftware/snappy-examples/README.md

 In order to run this example, we need to install the following:

 1. [Apache Kafka 2.11-0.8.2.1](http://kafka.apache.org/downloads.html)
-2. [SnappyData 0.6.1 release](https://github.com/SnappyDataInc/snappydata/releases/tag/v0.6.1).
-Download the binary snappydata-0.6.1-bin.tar.gz and Unzip it.
+2. [SnappyData 1.0.0 Enterprise Release](https://www.snappydata.io/download).
+Download the binary snappydata-1.0.0-bin.tar.gz and Unzip it.
-The binaries will be inside "snappydata-0.6.1-bin" directory.
+The binaries will be inside "snappydata-1.0.0-bin" directory.
-3. JDK 7.0 or JDK 8
+3. JDK 8

 Then checkout the Ad analytics example
 ```